Iconicmole05/Fluffy_mainscript/README.md

 # Fluffy_mainscript

-Fluffy-Seite
+Please notice, that the site is written in german.

 Site: https://fluffy-limonade.vercel.app/

-This is a schoolprojekt, made by Philipp Schering.
+This is a schoolprojekt, made by Philipp Schering (me).
 The Company "Fluffy" doesnt exist in Real Life.

 *All used pictures are license free, see "README_Bildquellen.txt"